-A self-declared ‘food obsessed fatty with an overeating problem’, Allie Lazar documents her culinary journeys through South America (often hilarious; always mouth-watering) on her wildly popular blog, Pick Up The Fork – A Serious Eater’s Guide to Buenos Aires and the Beyond (**warning – if you’re not hungry now, you will be after reading this!**).
+A self-declared ‘food obsessed fatty with an overeating problem’, Allie Lazar documents her culinary journeys through South America (often hilarious; always mouth-watering) on her wildly popular blog, Pick Up The Fork – A Serious Eater’s Guide to Buenos Aires and the Beyond.
 Arranging food tours for travellers who ‘make food and drink the protagonist of any trip’, we doubt there’s a restaurant in Buenos Aires where Allie hasn’t sampled a little bit of everything – all in the name of tried-and-tested advice!
 We interviewed Allie on her foodie travel highlights…

 You moved to Buenos Aires 10 years ago to study for a semester and never left – what hooked you, aside from the bifes?